Guacamole Toast

 5 from 1 vote

 This guacamole toast recipe is essentially avocado toast with the flavor turned up a notch.
-You can serve it on its own on toasted bread, or pick from a variety of topping ideas for an easy breakfast, snack or light lunch!
+You can keep it simple or pile on toppings for an easy breakfast, snack, or light lunch that actually feels satisfying.

 Servings: 2 slices